MarshallAsch/cDev/README.md

 On MacOS 10.14.6 `valgrind` and `gdb` do not work, so I have made this useful docker image where you can debug a C program from a directory on the host machine.

-This container is based on deban and contains:
+This container is based on Debian and contains:

 - gcc
 - gdb
 - make
 - valgrind
+- git

 ## Building